 9.2.
-Unit Costs: The use of lump sums, the reimbursement on the basis of unit costs and the flat-rate financing even if the 'real' expenditure is less.
+Unit Costs: The use of lump sums, the reimbursement on the basis of unit costs and the flat-rate financing

+Projects are entitled to the unit cost flat rates, provided that a triggering event happens and supporting documentation is retained as evidence.
+Projects are still entitled to full unit costs (flat rate) even if the 'real' expenditure is less.
 E.g. A project is awarded €575 for one person to travel to a Transnational Project Meeting (distance band 100 and 1999KM).
 The participant travels and attends the transnational project meeting as planned.
 The project retains the required supporting documentation e.g. certificate of attendance as evidence that the triggering event happened.
 Even if the participant actual expenditure is only €500, the project would still be entitled to the full €575 unit costs for attendance to the Transnational Project Meeting.